Wanna know something crazy?

 - Doing this will save you hundreds – if not thousands – of dollars over the course of your life.

 You made it!
-We’re finally ready to budget!
+We are finally ready to budget!

-Grab these supplies to set up your budget by paycheck:
+Grab these supplies to set up your zero based budget:

 - • Your list of variable expenses

-To get started, take a peek at the example calendar below to get an idea of how to set yours up.
+To get started, take a peek at the example template below to get an idea of how to set yours up.

 Then I’ll go over what you’re looking at in more detail.